 Hospitality degrees are very common at the baccalaureate level and can be found at four-year colleges and universities.
 A hospitality degree at the bachelor’s degree level typically is usually either in administration or management.
 The administration option focuses on rooms divisions or food and beverage while the management option focuses on:

 - food and beverage management

 The business administration option also offers students areas of specialization.
 Towards the end of the program, students complete internships in hospitality businesses.
 Many colleges offer hospitality programs through distance learning.
 Possible career options for graduates include:

 - Event planner and coordinator

 - Hotel management

 - Catering manager

 Candidates who complete master’s degree in hospitality or hospitality management can expect to be in school for around six years.
-Graduates of these programs can also expect to work at the highest levels in the hospitality industry and earn excellent wages at the same time.
+Graduates of these programs can also expect to work at the highest levels in the hospitality industry and earn excellent wages.
 This is including the four years for the bachelor’s degree.
 A common hospitality degree at this level is the Master of Science in Hospitality Business Management.

 Many colleges offer online hospitality graduate programs.
 These are ideal for students who are already working in the area of hospitality.
 The student is not only working while earning a degree but may also have the opportunity to complete an internship.

 Now, let’s take a look at some of the more specific routes of study in the wide world of hospitality education.
 There are numerous major concentrations in this field, and that number of concentrations is expected to continue to expand in the future.
 The following, however, are some of the most popular major concentrations for those seeking hospitality degrees today.